-An additional condition that applies to companies with the job category of Newspaper Journalists is that their maximum pensionable salary must not be less than € 79,585 on the reference date of 1 January 2020.
-This maximum amount will remain unchanged on the reference date of 1 January 2021.
+An additional condition that applies to companies with the job category of Newspaper Journalists is that their maximum pensionable salary must not be less than € 81,185 on the reference date of 1 January 2022.

 The option of where to purchase the pension scheme or have it administered is also a matter that is determined by the employer and the employee representatives within the company in accordance with the rules in the Dutch Works Councils Act and the Dutch Pensions Act.